CLAT 2020 Counselling Process – Check Dates, Schedule, Fees, Centres

 The schedule for CLAT 2020 counselling has not been released as yet.
 However, based on the timeline of the previous year, a tentative schedule for CLAT 2020 counselling process has been provided below.

-- Declaration of result & releasing of merit list: June 2020
+- Declaration of result & releasing of merit list

-- Payment of counselling fee & exercising options: 2nd week of June 2020
+- Payment of counselling fee & exercising option

-- Date for locking of allotted seats after exercising option for shifting or withdrawing from the admission process against the second allotment list: 3rd week of June 2020
+- Date for locking of allotted seats after exercising option for shifting or withdrawing from the admission process against the second allotment list

-- Last date of withdrawal from the Admission Process: 3rd week of June 2020
+- Last date of withdrawal from the Admission Process

-- Payment of full fees by the candidates whose name appear for the first time in the third allotment list to the allotted Universities: Last week of June 2020
+- Payment of full fees by the candidates whose name appear for the first time in the third allotment list to the allotted Universities

-- Receiving status of admissions from the participating NLU (s) in the CLAT office: 1st week of July 2020
+- Receiving status of admissions from the participating NLU (s) in the CLAT office

 - Test-takers of CLAT 2020 who are issued call letters need to attend the CLAT 2020 counselling.
 They will have to follow these steps: